 Make the Sauce

 • While the cauliflower is baking, prepare the sauce.
-In a large pot or saucepan (you will add the cauliflower when it's finished, so make sure you have a big pan), add the soy sauce, agave, rice vinegar, garlic, sesame oil, Sriracha and ginger.
+In a large pot or saucepan (you will add the cauliflower when it's finished, so make sure you have a big pan), add the soy sauce, agave, rice vinegar, garlic, Sriracha and ginger.

 • When the cauliflower is done baking, add it to the sauce in the pan and stir to coat.
 Serve over a bed of rice and sprinkle with sesame seeds and/or chopped green onions.
 Enjoy!
 TIP: If you want the cauliflower to remain crispy, simple serve the sauce on the side for dipping.